beringel/ForNetWeb/docs/index.md

 layout: home

 hero:
-  name: "ForNet"
-  text: "Forgeries and Network"
+  name: "Forgeries and Networks"
-  text: "The Mittheilungen des Museen-Verbandes and forgery networks in the 20th century"
+  text: "The Mittheilungen des Museen-Verbandes and forgery networks in the 20th century""
   tagline: Funded by the German Research Foundation.
 Project number 531800604.
   actions:
     - theme: brand